soliantconsulting/SimpleFM/README.md

 ## Simplicity and Performance

-SimpleFM is a single class with less than 1000 lines of code.
-While SimpleFM was written with simplicity as the main guiding principle, it also perfoms well.
+SimpleFM was written with simplicity as the main guiding principle.
 We have informally benchmarked it, and obtained faster results for the same queries compared to the two most common CWP PHP alternatives.

 ## System Requirements